ApmeM/BrainAI/BrainAI/AI/README.md

 ## Composites
 Composites are parent nodes in a behavior tree.
 They house 1 or more children and execute them in different ways.

-- **Sequence<T>:** returns failure as soon as one of its children returns failure.
+- **SequenceComposite<T>:** returns failure as soon as one of its children returns failure.
 If a child returns success it will sequentially run the next child in the next tick of the tree.
-- **Selector<T>:** returns success as soon as one of its child tasks return success.
+- **SelectorComposite<T>:** returns success as soon as one of its child tasks return success.
 If a child task returns failure then it will sequentially run the next child in the next tick.
-- **Parallel<T>:** runs each child until a child returns failure.
+- **ParallelComposite<T>:** runs each child until a child returns failure.
 It differs from `Sequence` only in that it runs all children every tick
-- **ParallelSelector<T>:** like a `Selector` except it will run all children every tick
+- **ParallelSelectorComposite<T>:** like a `Selector` except it will run all children every tick

 ## Conditionals